core-interaction/core-interaction.github.io/topic/grid/index.md

 Grid introduces us to some new vocabulary:

-{% include figure.html caption='Borrowed from the [WebKit post](https://webkit.org/blog/7434/css-grid-layout-a-new-layout-module-for-the-web/).' src='grid-concepts.svg' %}
+{% include figure.html caption='Borrowed from the WebKit post.' credit='https://webkit.org/blog/7434/css-grid-layout-a-new-layout-module-for-the-web/' src='grid-concepts.svg' %}

 Line
 : The dividing lines that define the grid, vertical or horizontal.
 (Think *gutters*.)